DFE-Digital/get-into-teaching-app/app/views/content/three-things-to-help-you-get-into-teaching.md

 <h3 class="heading-3">Explore teaching advisers</h3>

-Explore teaching advisers help undergraduate students who are not in their final year of study find out what teaching is really like.
+<a href="/explore-teaching-advisers">Explore teaching advisers</a> help undergraduate students who are not in their final year of study find out what teaching is really like.
 They can:

 * help you find classroom experience
 * build your confidence and transferable skills